What Shore AI actually does

 Founder, Shore AI Consulting

-Shore AI helps service businesses clean up the repetitive admin work that keeps slowing the team down.
+Shore AI helps service businesses recover missed leads, clean up follow-up, and reduce the repetitive admin work that keeps slowing the team down.

-The work is usually centered on intake, follow-up, reporting, document handling, and the handoffs between inboxes, spreadsheets, forms, and the systems people are already using every day.
+The work starts with one controlled handoff: intake, follow-up, reporting, document handling, or the gap between inboxes, spreadsheets, forms, and the systems people already use every day.

 Shore AI is led by Thomas Mancini, a local software engineer with nearly 20 years of engineering experience.
 The goal is simple: make one important process run better so the team saves time, responds faster, and has less work falling through the cracks.

-The goal is to start with one workflow the team already feels, make it cleaner, and judge the result on whether it actually helps.
+The goal is to start with one workflow the team already needs, make it useful, and judge the result on whether it actually helps.

 Scope one clear before-and-after